acg-team/Bioinfo4B/Genomics/Script.md

 You will be following commands by one by through copy-pasting.
 Make sure there is no auto-correction happening with the words, dots, spaces, signs.
 Whenever you are asked a yes or no question or something like y/n comes up type y and press enter to continue.

 First, open the Visual Studio Code.
-In your first time, you will choose the ssh remote connection option and this will install some necassary connect to the server and move to the course folder
+In your first time, you will choose the ssh remote connection option and this will set up your connection via installing some necassary stuff.
+Once connected, a new terminal using the menu.
+In the terminal, write the following code to move to the course folder in the terminal.

-- Download the Files folder to your laptop from here: https://github.com/acg-team/Bioinfo4B
-- Initiate Anaconda by running the program
-- Open a terminal: For mac: type terminal in your search and click on it.
-For windows: open a terminal in Anaconda prompt.
-- Create a directory called Genomics in your Documents and move everything inside the Files folder you downloaded in there.
-Use the following code
 ```
-cd Documents
-mkdir Genomics
-cp ../Downloads/Files/* Genomics
-cd Genomics
+cd /cfs/earth/scratch/icls/shared/bioinfo4beginners
-ls
 ```

 - First, set the environment that will have all the packages we need.
-Thisa will take about 15 minutes.
 ```
-			conda env create -f environment.yaml
 conda activate Env_Bioinfo4B
 ```
 - Meanwhile, get your short reads using the sra-toolkit.
 For this, you'll actually install the program yourself.
 Go to the website: https://github.com/ncbi/sra-tools/wiki/01.-Downloading-SRA-Toolkit  Follow the instructions to download and install the toolkit.
 Open a tab in your terminal, make sure that the environment creation code is still running.

 Table for who works on which reads:
-Daniela: SRR1583053

-Daniel:  SRR1583055

-Eric:    SRR1583057

-Jonathan:SRR1583059
+Xavier: SRR1583064
+Hiu Man:SRR1583063
+Lavo: SRR1583062

-Kevin:   SRR1583061
+Rebeca: SRR1583061

-Mark:    SRR1583063
+Hana: SRR1583060
+Besmira: SRR1583059
+Phillipp:SRR1583058
+Manu: SRR1583057

 ```
 			fastq-dump -I --split-files <type here the ID of the person’s genome assigned to you>